 Although not shown in Figure 2, there is an additional interface that is under development in the TCG.
 This is the IF-PTS interface.
 IF-PTS provides platform trust services to ensure that TNC components are trustworthy.
-The TNC expects to standardize this interface in the near future.
-See Section 6 for additional details.
+See Section 6 and refer to the IF-PTS Specification[25] for additional details.